sparkjava/sparkjava.github.io/pages/docs.md

 ~~~

 ## How do I enable automatic refresh of static files?
-If you use **staticFiles.location(...)**, meaning you keep your static files in the classpath, static resources are copied to a target folder when you build your application.
+If you use `staticFiles.location()`, meaning you keep your static files in the classpath, static resources are copied to a target folder when you build your application.
 This means you have to make/build your project in order to refresh static files.
 A workaround for this is to tell Spark to read static files from the absolute path to the src-directory.
 If you do this you will see changes instantly when you refresh, but if you build a jar file it will only work on your computer (because of the absolute path).
 So, **only use this during development.**

 ~~~java
 if (localhost) {